IBMSpectrumComputing/lsf-kubernetes/doc/README_LSF.md

 10.0.1.1      Ready     etcd,management,master,proxy   12d       v1.11.1+icp-ee
 ```

-If Kubernetes uses hostnames rather than IP addresses, then the LSF cluster file should also use hostnames.
+If Kubernetes uses hostnames rather than IP addresses then the LSF cluster file should also use hostnames.

 #### 8) Configure a kubernetes application profile